-Since the energy density in $\phi$ is falling quickly, whilst the radiation component grows gradually, at some point (which we denote $A_{\times}$), the contributions from radiation and $\phi$ become comparable i.e.~$\Phi(A_{\times})\simeq R(A_{\times})$.
+Since the energy density in $\phi$ is falling quickly, whilst the radiation component grows gradually, at some point (which we denote $A_{\times}$) the contributions from radiation and $\phi$ become comparable i.e.~$\Phi(A_{\times})\simeq R(A_{\times})$.
 Shortly after $A_{\times}$ the universe transitions to radiation domination and the expansion rate transitions to $H\propto T^2$.
-Importantly, for $A\gtrsim A_{\times}$ then eq.~(\ref{TTT}) (and Figure~\ref{fig:1}) no longer well describe the evolution, since it is not reasonable to neglect $R$ in the derivation.\footnote{This approximation also breaks down if the value of $X$ grows too large, but since the growth of $X$ depends on the small free parameter $b/m_\phi$, we continue to neglect $X$ in deriving $A_{\times}$.} To find $A_{\times}$ we numerically solve the coupled differential equations eq.~(\ref{phie}) \& (\ref{rade}) with the initial conditions $R(a_I)=X(a_I)=0$.
+Importantly, for $A\gtrsim A_{\times}$ then eq.~(\ref{TTT}) (and Figure~\ref{fig:1}) no longer well describe the evolution, since it is not reasonable to neglect $R$ in the derivation.\footnote{This approximation also breaks down if the value of $X$ grows too large, but since the growth of $X$ depends on the small free parameter $b/m_\phi$, we continue to neglect $X$ in deriving $A_{\times}$.} To find $A_{\times}$ we numerically solve the coupled differential equations eqns.~(\ref{phie}) \& (\ref{rade}) with the initial conditions $R(a_I)=X(a_I)=0$.
 In Figure \ref{fig:2} (left) we show the values of $A_{\times}$ for different values of $n$ (i.e.~initial expansion rates), and where $\Phi(a_I)\equiv\Phi_I$ is treated as a free parameter.
 Fitting to $A_{\times}$ we find the form $A_{\times}=c_n \Phi_I^{m_n}$ where $m_n$ and $c_n$ are constants, for instance, for $n=-1$ then $m_{-1}\approx0.20$ and $c_{-1}\approx 0.68$.

 By inspection of Figure \ref{fig:2} (left) it is seen that for $\Phi_I\gtrsim 10^8$ then eq.~(\ref{phiearly}) is valid up to $A\gtrsim10$, which is the range of Figure \ref{fig:1}.
 The approximation remains good for lower $\Phi_I$ and higher $A$ for larger values of $n$.
-Moreover, since the expansion rate varies prior and after $A_{\rm Max}$ (the point of transition from increasing to decreasing bath temperature), comparing with eq.~(\ref{amax}) we note that $n\geq-3$ then $A_{\rm Max}\leq2$, and $A_{\rm Max}\ll A_{\times}$ for reasonable values of $\Phi_I$ and $n$.
+Moreover, $A_{\rm Max}$ marks the point of transition from increasing to decreasing bath temperature, thus we should check that $A_{\rm Max}\ll A_{\times}$.
+Inspecting eq.~(\ref{amax}) we note that for $n\geq-3$ then $A_{\rm Max}\leq2$ and $A_{\rm Max}\ll A_{\times}$ for reasonable values of $\Phi_I$ and $n$.
 In particular, for $\Phi_I\gtrsim1$ TeV (typically the range of interest) the bath evolves into the decreasing temperature regime prior to $A_{\times}$.